vertis/vertis-io/_posts/2012-11-02-creating-a-vagrant-base-box-from-an-existing-vmdk.md

 <script src="https://gist.github.com/4005946.js?file=createbox-part2.sh"></script>

 I have an additional problem.
 The VMDK only has a 1GB of space.
-After a bit of searching I found a stackoverflow question that helped me resize the disk.
+After a bit of searching I found a [stackoverflow question](http://stackoverflow.com/questions/11659005/how-to-resize-a-virtualbox-vmdk-file/11659046#11659046) that helped me resize the disk.
 The above code changes to:
 <script src="https://gist.github.com/4005946.js?file=createbox-part2-alt.sh"></script>

 ## Step 3 - Provide a NAT Port Mapping

-To setup the items required for Vagrant, I have to SSH into the machine.
+To setup the items required for Vagrant, we need to ssh into the machine.
 The first part of that is creating an NAT Port Mapping.
 Another [post](http://timelordz.com/wiki/Virtualbox_Tips) provided the commands necessary to map the ssh port.

 <script src="https://gist.github.com/4005946.js?file=createbox-part3.sh"></script>